NFTMozaic/create-nft-app/README.md

 **Second**, let's check the [Chopsticks configuration](./kusama-assethub.yml).
 Take a note:

-- the fork will be created using the Kusama network endpoint: `endpoint: wss://kusama-asset-hub-rpc.polkadot.io`
+- the fork will be created targeting the Kusama network endpoint: `endpoint: wss://kusama-asset-hub-rpc.polkadot.io`
 - Your blockchain will have accounts with `free balances`.
 You may use these accounts for testing purposes or add your account to the list.

 **Finally**, run your environment: